Last Updated on March 8, 2023

 Hendrick Motorsports Museum and Team Store

-Note: Admission is $15 for adults and free to kids ages 15 and under.
+Note: Admission is $10 for adults, $8 for military/veterans and seniors aged 62 and over, and FREE to kids ages 12 and under.

 Read More: The NC Museum of History (+7 Things We Love About It!)